First-Year Seminar

 Does Chocolate Have a Dark Side?

-Nearly everyone loves some kind of chocolate but no one thinks enough about where chocolate comes from or how it gets to the stores’ shelves.
+Nearly everyone loves some kind of chocolate, but no one thinks enough about the origin of their chocolate to the supply chain to get it to the consumer.
 Chocolate’s versatility reaches back centuries, yet emerges routinely in our social lives, our environmental concerns, our health applications and our aesthetic experiences.
-This seminar uses chocolate as a context to make connections between the sciences, social sciences, humanities and the fine arts.
-It also challenges assumptions of students about what “chocolate” really means.
-Students will critically evaluate sources of chocolate and discuss texts and films that shed light on the past and present of this delightful substance.
+This seminar uses chocolate to make connections across the natural and social sciences and the humanities and the arts.
+The seminar will challenge student assumptions about chocolate and allow them to develop critical thinking and writing skills.

 Healing Women